ampproject/amphtml/extensions/amp-script/amp-script.md

 ```

 [tip type="default"]
-The JavaScript size and script hash requirements can be disabled during development by adding a `data-ampdevmode` attribute to the top-level `html` element.
+The JavaScript size and script hash requirements can be disabled during development by adding a `data-ampdevmode` attribute to both the top-level `html` element and the `amp-script` element (or any of its parent nodes).
 [/tip]

 ## Attributes